PiBrewing/firmware_craftbeerpi/README.md

 * Flash the provided image to your sd card (i.e. via `dd if=<path/to/image> of=/dev/<sdcard> bs=1m status=progress`)
 * Insert 1 (exactly one, not more) exFAT formatted USB drive into one of the USB ports of the Raspberry Pi
 * Boot the Raspberry Pi

+## Update

+To update via USB place the update file as `cbpifw-update.bin` in the top folder of the USB drive and boot the Raspberry Pi.

 ### Enabling the WiFi AP